Isle aux Morts

 There are two walking trails: Harvey Trail, named after George Harvey and his family (information below), and Boat Cove Trail, named for Boat Cove Pond, where residents obtained drinking water years ago.
 These two trails offer a great view of the harbour and the town.
 The Walters House museum, which is in an old-style house which shows what life was like in the past in Isle aux Morts.
 The house acted as the first school and church in Isle aux Morts.
+Another trail is the Secret Lawrence trail, near the left side of the town.

-Currently, the town contains one convenience store, a local bar and a school housing students from kindergarten to grade 9.
-During the summer season there is a museum and local cafe open.
-In the larger and nearby town of Port aux Basques, there are several other facilities that residents can avail of, including grocery stores, shopping malls, restaurants, a state of the art sports complex and numerous other services.
+Currently, the town contains a local bar and a school housing students from kindergarten to grade 9.
+During the summer season there is a museum and local cafe.